The Shopworn Angel (1928 film): Sound

 This film was nearing completion when The Jazz Singer (1927) was released.
 Dialogue was written for Gary Cooper and Nancy Carroll to compete with "talking pictures".
 The last scene was a wedding and the only lines of dialogue spoken in the film are Cooper's "I do" and Carroll's "I do".
 In addition, Carroll is also heard singing the theme song.

 Preservation status

-This film survives in an incomplete form at the Library of Congress.
+This film survives apart from reels 7 & 8 at the Library of Congress.
+The soundtrack is completely lost.